The Skydio app gives you the ability to wirelessly edit and create ready-to-share clips of your flights right from your phone.

 - Ensure that your R1 is powered on and your mobile device is connected to it via WiFi.

-- Anytime after your flight, go to the Flights tab and select the flight you wish to create a clip for.
+- Anytime after your flight, go to the Videos tab and select the flight you wish to create a clip for.

 - The full flight is presented in a preview window in the top half of the screen, along with some basic flight statistics.
 The lower half of the screen can be scrolled left or right to scrub through the flight to select a start and end point for your edited clip.